 Agenda 2030 Planning

-An Agenda 2030 Audit to review policies, programs and procedures to independently benchmark and verify current impact and influence on SDG achievement.
-Can also provide audit of potential future organisational SDG alignment of employment and recruitment policy, transport, energy, facilities management and stakeholder relations to determine areas where maximum future gain can be achieved.
+Agenda 2030 Audits review policies, programs and procedures to independently benchmark and verify current impact and influence on SDG achievement.
+They can also provide audit of potential future organisational SDG alignment of employment and recruitment policy, transport, energy, facilities management and stakeholder relations to determine areas where maximum future gain can be achieved.

 A 2030 Strategic Plan can be a stand-alone document, working alongside existing planning frameworks, or it can be integrated to varying degrees, including full integration, in which the SDGs inform the organisation’s key mission and objectives.